SashaPatsel/coding-drills/react/06/README.md

 4. Inside of Input, insert an input with the props:
   - type (a placeholder for the input type)
   - value (a placeholder for the input value)
+  - name (a placeholder for the input name)
+  - onChange (a placeholder function)
 5. That's all for this exercise.
 In part three, we'll be puting out Input component to use.